rdswyc/DataStructures/Array/README.md

 #### Returns

+`int`
-`int` the first index of the item in the array, or `-1` if not found.
+The first index of the item in the array, or `-1` if not found.

 ### LastIndexOf

 Checks if a given item `T` exists within the `T[]` array and returns the last index of it.
-It uses a `Equals(T, T)` function to determine if items are equal.
+It uses the `Equals(T, T)` function to determine if items are equal.
 If the item is not found, it returns `-1`.
 This is a `O(n)` operation, since since it is a linear search algorithm.